Yaiba: Samurai Legend: Season 1 (2025)

+Video games

+A video game adaptation, titled Kenyū Densetsu Yaiba (剣勇伝説YAIBA), was released for the Super Famicom in Japan on March 25, 1994.
+Reviewers in Weekly Famicom Tsūshin described the game as an action RPG and found it to be an average game with many enemies continuously showing up.
+Another Yaiba game under the same title was released for the Game Boy in Japan on the same date.

 Reception

 By May 2024, the manga had over 17 million copies in circulation.
 In 1993, Yaiba, along Ghost Sweeper Mikami, received the 38th Shogakukan Manga Award for the shōnen category.

 Reviewing the first volume of Viz Media's omnibus edition, Jairus Taylor of Anime News Network awarded the manga a C+, praising its slower pacing compared to the 2025 anime adaptation, which allows for deeper character development.
-However, Taylor criticized its simplistic plot, dated humor—including uncomfortable sexual harassment gags—and occasionally inconsistent artwork.
+However, Taylor criticized its simplistic plot, dated humor—including sexual harassment gags—and occasionally inconsistent artwork.
 While acknowledging the anime's visual superiority, Taylor found the manga's charm and classic battle shōnen structure made it a worthwhile companion read.
 Sheena McNeil of Sequential Tart criticized Yaiba for its dated humor and unlikeable protagonist, comparing it unfavorably to Dragon Ball.
 She found the main character an "annoying brat" and criticized the abrupt villain transformation and the use of misogynistic humor, particularly towards Sayaka.
 McNeil also questioned its modern republication for teens, citing an instance of sexual assault played for comedy.